bids-standard/bids-specification/src/atlas.md

 #### Case 2

 Second, a given atlas underwent modifications before its utilization, specifically spatial transformations to an individual subject space and is used in this form.
 In this case, the respective BIDS-Atlas files will be stored at both the BIDS root level and at the given subject level under `derivatives`.
 Files stored at the BIDS root level will follow the structure outlined in option 1.
-Files stored at the subject level now use the [seg](schema/objects/entities.yaml#seg) entity with it's value refering to the atlas use on a given file.
+Files stored at the subject level now use the [seg](schema/objects/entities.yaml#seg) entity with it's value referring to the atlas use on a given file.

 ```Text
 <dataset>/atlas/atlas-<label>/